Ighalo won't join Man Utd on Spain training camp due to fears over coronavirus travel restrictions | Goal.com

 Odion Ighalo will not travel to Spain for Manchester United's warm-weather training camp due to uncertainty relating to travel restrictions associated with the coronavirus outbreak.

-The Red Devils fear he will not be allowed back into England because of travel restrictions on people who have been in China in recent weeks, with Ighalo having played for Shanghai Shenhua prior to his loan move to Old Trafford.
+The Red Devils fear he will not be allowed back into England because of precautionary measures in place for anyone who has been in China in recent weeks, with Ighalo having played for Shanghai Shenhua prior to his loan move to Old Trafford.

 The Guardian reports that, as of February 8, officials have announced the death toll had risen to 724 since the outbreak began in China in December.

-As the coronavirus spreads across the world, several countries have cut down on travel to and from China, causing complications for the Nigerian who joined United on a temporary deal until the of the season on deadline day.
+As the coronavirus spreads globally, several countries have cut down on travel to and from China, potentially causing complications for the Nigerian who joined United on a temporary deal until the of the season on deadline day.

 "Odion will stay in Manchester, because he arrived from China in the last 14 days," Solskjaer told MUTV.